-6.14 At the Academy all staff are trained so that they are aware that safeguarding issues can manifest themselves via child on child abuse.
+6.14 All staff are trained so that they are aware that safeguarding issues can manifest themselves via child-on-child abuse.
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting: - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - sexual violence and sexual harassment. - upskirting. - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals